KittyGiraudel/sass-guidelines/index.md

 }
 {% endhighlight %}

-When using a color more than once, store it in a variable with a meaningful name representing the color.

-{% highlight scss %}
-$sass-pink: #c69;
-{% endhighlight %}

-At this point, you are free to use this variable wherever you want.
-However, if your usage is strongly tied to a theme, I would advise against using the variable as is.
-Instead, store it into another one with a name explaining how it should be used.

-{% highlight scss %}
-$main-theme-color: $sass-pink;
-{% endhighlight %}

-Doing this would prevent a theme change leading to something like `$sass-pink: blue`.

 When using a HSL or RGB notation, always add a single space after commas (`,`) and no space between parenthesis (`(`, `)`) and content.

 {% highlight scss %}